Nico & Vinz: 2015–present: Extended plays Cornerstone & Elephant in the Room

 In October 2015, the duo released the EP Cornerstone.
 "That's How You Know", featuring Kid Ink and Bebe Rexha, was released as the first single from the EP and peaked at number 2 in both Norway and Australia.
 They also featured in Alesso's song "I Wanna Know".

 Nico & Vinz then released "Hold It Together" in January 2016, which is taken from their third studio album, due later in 2016.

 The second single from Cornerstone was "Praying to a God".

-In November 2017, Nico & Vinz released their new EP Elephant In The Room including their new single "Intrigued" and "Listen".
+In November 2017, Nico & Vinz released their new EP Elephant In The Room including their new singles "Intrigued" and "Listen".

-They are working on a new album, as they told in 2019 in a podcast of LipRoll.
+In 2019, Nico & Vinz revealed in a podcast interview that they were working on their sophomore album; however, no updates on the album have been shared since.